 Pigeon pea Caribbean salad recipe – Taste of the tropics this lunch time with this vegan style legume salad with mixed vegetables and a sweet lime dressing.

 Now we’re really delving into some Caribbean flare with this pigeon pea salad.
 I’m sure you already know that I’d be on hand to provide the alternative name to gungo peas.
 In the Caribbean (English speaking islands) you’ll find these peas referred to as pigeon or congo peas.

-Growing up gungo peas would make a regular appearance on Sundays, why on the weekend you may ask?
+Growing up gungo peas (pigeon peas) would make a regular appearance on Sundays, why on the weekend you may ask?
 Well because we’d rotate between rice and peas (technically red kidney beans) or gungo peas and rice.
 There was always a huge divide in the house, some of us were partial to red kidneys while myself and co enjoyed gungo peas and rice.